 A processor or CPU is the central unit of your computer that decides how fast your computer will run.
 Hundreds of Intel and AMD desktop processors are available in different price ranges.
 Desktop processors are available from as low as $35 to as high as $1000 or even more.
-Different models of desktop CPUs and the latest APU (CPU+GPU)s sell for an almost equal price making it difficult to decide which CPU is the best for the bucks.
-That is where this list comes.
-This list presents relatively recent CPUs meant for low to medium budget computer.
-Since we list only the more recently released CPUs, so if you are not building a new computer, please check if your motherboard supports the CPU.
-The following list suggests the best CPUs in price ranges starting from $50 to $250.
+Different models of computer processors and the latest APU (CPU+GPU)s sell for an almost equal price making it difficult to select the right processor.
+We have listed the best computer processor in different price ranges below.
+It should help you decide which one to pick.
+Please make sure your motherboard supports the processor you pick when building a new computer or upgrading.

-Best Intel CPU under $50: Intel 7th Gen Celeron.
+Best Intel processor under $50: Intel 7th Gen Celeron.

-However, if you can add $15 to your budget, you should go for Intel Pentium Gold G5400 for a little bit better gaming performance.
+However, if you can add $15 to your budget, you should go for Intel Pentium Gold G5400 for better all over performance.

-$100 processors should give you a decent performance in everything you do on a computer.
-If you want to run graphic intensive apps and games, you’ll need a dedicated graphics card.
+$100 computer processors should give you a decent performance at everything you do on a computer.
+Of course, if you want to run graphic intensive apps and games, you’ll need a dedicated graphics card.
 Even then a $100 CPU may not give you the expected speed and fps.
 But it will perform steadily.
 It will run most apps easily.
 In case of playing relatively recent games, it will lag a little.
-But you will be able to play the games at lower fps.
+But you will be able to play the games at lower graphics details.

-$150 processors should be your choice even if your budget for the whole computer is as low as $500.
-I say this because, the processors available in this price range are jack of all trades (though they are master of none).
+You should put aside $150 for processors even if your budget for the whole computer is only $500.
+This is because, the processors available in this price range are jack of all trades (but master of none).
 You can build a gaming PC or work PC with it.
-It will be able to run every apps and latest games given that you have a dedicated GPU.
+It should be able to run most apps and games even the latest ones, given that you have a dedicated GPU.

 When your budget for the processor alone is $200, you can surely expect better performance.
-And processors in this price range are capable of giving better performance, and faster operation.
+And processors in this price range are usually high-performance and faster.
 These processors will give you better fps when playing latest games.
-A good gaming PC requires you to spend $200 on processor.
+A good gaming PC requires you to spend at least $200 on the processor alone.

-However, best would be to add $15 to your budget and go for Intel Core i5-8500
+However, we recommend adding $15 to your budget and go for Intel Core i5-8500

-If you are going to build a great gaming PC, you should want to spend at least $250 on the CPU.
-The processors in this price range will run anything you throw at it without a glitch.
+If you want to build a high-performance computer for gaming or using graphic-intensive apps, you should spend at least $250 on the CPU.
+The processors in this price range will run anything you throw at it.
 It will improve your gaming experience by a great deal.
 You will get much better fps.
 If your GPU is good enough, you will be able to run latest games in high details.

 Best AMD CPU under $250: AMD Ryzen 7 1800X.